ToC

 3. Quantify your teaching experience

-To make your CV stand out to recruiters, highlight your top teaching achievements with hard numbers in your CV’s work experience section.
+To write a CV that stands out to recruiters, highlight your top teaching achievements with hard numbers in your CV’s work experience section.
 Adding hard numbers gives employers a clear picture of what you can accomplish if they hire you to teach for them.

 Hard numbers you can showcase in your teacher CV include: